Promote psychological well-being | Editorials | Opinion

 In a survey conducted by the World Health Organization in early 2021, 90% of responding countries reported that mental health and psychosocial support were included in their pandemic response plans.

-However, it is important that there is greater awareness regarding the importance of psychological well-being and mental health as integral parts of health in general, so that the average citizen knows and recognizes the threats and triggers of imbalances, so that from the age safe, affective environments that contribute to structuring the emotional well-being of beings in formation are provided early.
+However, it is important that there is greater awareness regarding the importance of psychological well-being and mental health as integral parts of health in general, so that the average citizen knows and recognizes the threats and triggers of imbalances, so that from the age Safe, affective environments are provided early, which contribute to structuring the emotional well-being of beings in formation.
 Already in early, middle and older adulthood, in the face of events that could trigger mental health problems, the response must be empathic and focused on obtaining adequate and timely treatment, as would be done with any type of disease, to try to prevent irremediable actions, such as suicide.
 (OR)